-Michael Santos and Ben Dowdell were both named to the WCC Academic Honor Roll with the men’s team posting a 3.1 GPA in the Spring 2009 quarter.
+Santos and Dowdell were both named to the WCC Academic Honor Roll with the men’s team posting a 3.1 GPA in the Spring 2009 quarter.

 Keating’s first Bronco team won 15 games in 2007-08, finishing fourth in the WCC as the eight-team league sent a record three teams to the 2008 NCAA Tournament.
 Both Brody Angley and John Bryant were named to the West Coast Conference First Team.
 Angley broke the school record for minutes played in a season; and Bryant led the WCC in blocks and rebounds and was second in scoring.
 Bryant broke the SCU career blocks record, entering his senior year with 162, and single season record for blocks with 76 his junior year.
 Mitch Henke was named the WCC Postgraduate Male Athlete of the Year.
 In addition, all four seniors graduated.